heitorfe/insiders_clustering/README.md

 ## 2.2.
 Causes

-* There are no method of customer segmentation running.
+* There are no method of customer segmentation running;
-* Marketing is not data driven.
+* Marketing is not data driven;
 * The ecommerce don't know their best customers.

 ## 2.3.
+Business Assumptions

+* Invoice dates are between 2016-11-29 and 2017-12-07;
+* Negative values are considered returns;
+* Returns are not very expensive for the business;
+* A bad user was removed, considered an outlier.

+## 2.3.
 Solution

-* Use a Machine Learning model to do clustering.
+* Use a Machine Learning model to do clustering;
-* Data visualization using Metabase
+* Data visualization using Metabase.

+Demonstrations below.

 # 3. Solution Development